 Utilities & Services

-Notify utility companies of your move date and the date that you want your services disconnected, or transferred to your new home.
-Be sure to ask about refunds for prepaid deposit paid at the time your service was established.
+Notify utility companies of your move date and the date you want your services disconnected or transferred to your new home.
+Be sure to ask for a deposit refund from when you established your service.

 - Phone & Internet